 Govind Pashu Vihar National Park and Sanctuary is a Snow leopard habitat located on the higher reaches of the Garhwal Himalayas.
 Snow leopard, an endangered species, is the highlight of Govind Wildlife Sanctuary.
 Snow Leopard Project is being implemented here by the Indian Government.
 The National park is one of the remaining strongholds of the Near threatened bird species, Bearded vulture.

 The park is rich in flora and Fauna.
-There are 150 bird species or so in this national park.
+15 species of large mammals are seen inside this park.
+There are 150 bird species or so, in this national park.
 Some of the other endangered species of birds found in this park are golden eagle, steppe eagle, black eagle, Himalayan monal pheasant, Himalayan snowcock, western tragopan, cheer pheasant, etc.

-How Do I Go to Govind National Park?
+How Do I Go to Govind Pashu Vihar National Park?

 Govind park is located at a distance of 17 kilometers from Dharkadhi town.

 Dehradun city has got the nearest railway station and airport to Govind Pashu Vihar National Park and Sanctuary, at around 190 kilometers away.
 Dehradun city, the gateway to Himalayas, is situated on the Doon Valley, on the foothills of the Himalayas.
 Dharkarhi is the nearest town at around 17 kilometers from the park.